 Cleanup activities in Tokyo Dome City

-The Baseball Hall of Fame and Museum
+Display space provided at no charge to the Baseball Hall of Fame and Museum

 Invitations to company facilities such as